The Role Of Breed In Dog Bites

 These dogs made their debut in the 1880’s, so it’s a relatively new breed compared to the others.
 It can weigh up to 80 pounds, and stands at a height of 25 inches.
 This dog breed is very intelligent, and is the choice dog for law enforcement as well as security-oriented industries owing to the dog’s ability to take direction and make surgical strikes.

-Dog Bites in Indiana – What The Law Says
+Dog Bites – What The Law Says

 Other dogs that have the potential to bite without notice include huskies, Dobermans, Malamutes, Chow-Chows and Great Danes.
 At the end of the day, however, just because a dog bit you doesn’t mean it’s your fault.
-A dog owner should exercise reasonable care to protect other citizens from their aggressive dogs in Indiana, failure to which they can be charged with negligence and asked to pay money and punitive damages.
+A dog owner should exercise reasonable care to protect other citizens from their aggressive dogs, failure to which they can be charged with negligence and asked to pay money and punitive damages.